cesanta/mongoose-os/README.md

 - Devices with our software can be managed remotely and update software remotely, in a fully automatic or semi-automatic way.

-Smart.js software on a cloud side has three main components:

-- Device management database that keeps information about all devices, e.g. unique device ID, device address, software version, et cetera.
-- Telemetry database with analytics.
-It can, for example, store information from remote sensors, like electricity and water meters, and able to answer questions like "show me a cumulative power consumption profile for plants A and B from 3 AM to 5 AM last night."
-- Remote software update manager.
-Schedules and drives software updates in a reliable way.
-Understands policies like "start remote update with device ID 1234 always.
-Check success in 5 minutes.
-If failed, roll back to previous version and alert.
-If successful, proceed with 5 more random devices of the same class.
-If successful, proceed with the rest of devices.
-  Never keep more than 5% of devices in flight.
-If more then 0.1% updates fail, stop the update globally, do not roll back, and alert."

 # Supported device architectures

 - Espressif ESP8266 (since ALPHA1)
-- Texas Instruments CC3200 (work in progress)
-- NXP LPC18xx (work in progress)
 - Many more will be added soon!

 # Smart.js firmware burning tool (Flashnchips)